hjfigueira/comporjs/README.md

 ### notes
 The intent of this repo is to present the idea, fell free to comment and help me with the formulation of a "production ready" version.
 Thanks :)

+Last but not least, this repo is inspired by the "create element" method developed by https://github.com/marxluz.
+Teammate and outstanding programmer.